Centric Air Whole House Fans Are Designed Around Ease Of Installation

 Think About Attic Ventilation

 Before purchasing a whole house fan it is important to verify that your home has sufficient attic ventilation.
 If your home does not have enough attic ventilation, pressure from a Whole House Fan can build up; slowing down the airflow.
 This can also lead to air being pushed back into your living space.
-Each of our Silent-Cool Whole House Fans has a listed requirement for attic venting.
+Each of the Centric Air Whole House Fans has a listed requirement for attic venting.
 See Required Attic Venting on the Specification section for each product.

 Cutting Drywall and Installing Damper Box (No Framing Required)